-4.4.
-Isolation of Citrullinated Proteins from Brain Tissue
+4.3.
+Isolation of Citrullinated/Deiminated Proteins from Brain Tissue

-To identify the brain-region specific citrullinomes, immunoprecipitation was carried out to isolate citrullinated/deiminated proteins from the different brain regions' protein isolates using the F95 pan-citrulline antibody (MABN328, Merck, Watford, UK) [187].
-For a representative citrullinome of each brain region (cortex, hippocampus, striatum, midbrain, cerebellum, olfactory bulb), protein extracts from 3 brains per experimental group (PD versus sham) were pooled (3 x 20 μ L).
-Immunoprecipitation was carried out using the Catch and Release® v2.0 Immunoprecipitation Kit (17-500M, Merck) together with the F95 pan-citrulline antibody and the affinity ligand provided with the kit, according to the manufacturer's instructions (Merck).
+To identify the brain-region-specific citrullinomes, immunoprecipitation was carried out to isolate citrullinated/deiminated proteins from the different brain regions' protein isolates using the F95 pan-citrulline antibody (MABN328, Merck, Watford, UK) [188].
+For a representative citrullinome of each brain region (cortex, hippocampus, striatum, midbrain, cerebellum and olfactory bulb), protein extracts from 3 brains per experimental group (PD versus sham) were pooled ($3 \times 20 \mu$ L).
+Immunoprecipitation was carried out using the Catch and Release[®] v2.0 Immunoprecipitation Kit (17-500M, Merck) together with the F95 pan-citrulline antibody and the affinity ligand provided with the kit, according to the manufacturer's instructions (Merck).
 F95 enrichment was carried out overnight, incubating the mini-IP columns at 4 °C on a rotating platform.
-Thereafter the citrullinated F95 bound proteins were eluted with the elution buffer provided with the kit, according to the manufacturer's instructions (Merck) and assessed by SDS-PAGE and silver staining (BioRad Silver Stain Plus Kit) for protein yield and by LC-MS/MS analysis for the identification of individual citrullinated protein hits.
+Thereafter, the citrullinated F95 bound proteins were eluted with the elution buffer provided with the kit, according to the manufacturer's instructions (Merck), assessed by SDS-PAGE and silver staining (Silver Stain Plus Kit, BioRad, Watford, UK) for protein yield, and by LC-MS/MS analysis for the identification of individual citrullinated protein hits.

-4.5.
+4.4.
 Liquid Chromatography with Tandem Mass Spectrometry (LC-MS/MS)

-For LC-MS/MS analysis, the F95-enriched eluates from each brain region were run 0.5 cm into a 12% TGX gel (BioRad) and thereafter cut out as one band each, respectively; followed by in-gel digestion (Cambridge Proteomics, Cambridge, UK), according to previously described methods [4,40].
+For LC-MS/MS analysis, the F95-enriched eluates from each brain region were run 0.5 cm into a 12% TGX gel (BioRad) and thereafter cut out as one band each, respectively, followed by in-gel digestion (Cambridge Proteomics, Cambridge, UK), according to previously described methods [4,40].
 In brief, automated LC-MS/MS analysis was carried out using a Dionex Ultimate 3000 RSLC nanoUPLC (Thermo Fisher Scientific Inc., Waltham, MA, USA) system in conjunction with a QExactive Orbitrap mass spectrometer (Thermo Fisher Scientific Inc., Waltham, MA, USA).
-Peptide separation was carried out using reverse-phase chromatography and a Thermo Scientific reversephase nano Easy-spray column (Thermo Fisher Scientific Inc).
+Peptide separation was carried out using reversephase chromatography and a Thermo Scientific reverse-phase nano Easy-spray column (Thermo Fisher Scientific Inc.).
 The LC eluent was sprayed into the mass spectrometer using an Easy-Spray source (Thermo Fisher Scientific Inc.).
-The m/z values of all eluting ions were measured in an Orbitrap mass analyzer, data dependent scans (selecting top 20) were employed for automatic isolation and generation of fragment ions using the HCD collision cell, measured using the Orbitrap analyser.
-Both singly charged ions as well as ions with unassigned charge states were excluded from selection for MS/MS. A dynamic exclusion window of 20 sec was also applied.
-Data were processed post-run using Protein Discoverer (version 2.1., Thermo Scientific), converted to mgf files and submitted Mascot (Mascot search algorithm; Matrix Science, London, UK).
-Search for hits was carried out against the UniProt Rattus_norvegicus_20181203 (31,558 sequences; 17,280,660 residues) database with peptide and fragment mass tolerances respectively set at 20 ppm and 0.1 Da.
+The m/z values of all eluting ions were measured in an Orbitrap mass analyser, and data-dependent scans (selecting the top 20) were employed for automatic isolation and generation of fragment ions using the HCD collision cell, measured using the Orbitrap analyser (Thermo Fisher Scientific Inc.).
+Both singly charged ions and ions with unassigned charge states were excluded from selection for MS/MS. A dynamic exclusion window of 20 s was also applied.
+Data were processed post-run using Protein Discoverer (version 2.1., Thermo Fisher Scientific Inc.), converted to mgf files and submitted to Mascot (Mascot search algorithm; Matrix Science, London, UK).
+A search for hits was carried out against the UniProt Rattus_norvegicus_20181203 (31,558 sequences; 17,280,660 residues) database with peptide and fragment mass tolerances, respectively, set at 20 ppm and 0.1 Da.
 The threshold value for significance was set at p < 0.05, and the peptide cut-off score was set at 35.

-4.6.
+4.5.
 Protein-Protein Interaction Network Analysis